raspberrypilearning/weather-station-dashboard/worksheet.md

 	![](images/cat-final.png)

 1. If nothing happens, go back to the terminal and check the output of the `interfaces.py` script.
 It might be displaying the message `Station data not found.
 Please choose another ID`.
-If this is the case, then choose another id from the [list of stations](stations.txt).
+If this is the case, then choose another ID from the [list of stations](stations.txt).

 ## Playing around with the sensors